spacelift-io/terraform-google-spacelift-selfhosted/README.md

 | workspace_bucket                | Name of the bucket used for storing stack workspace data.                                                                                                    |
 | deliveries_bucket               | Name of the bucket used for storing audit trail delivery data.                                                                                               |

+## Release

+We have a [GitHub workflow](./.github/workflows/release.yaml) to automatically create a tag and a release based on the version number in [`.spacelift/config.yml`](./.spacelift/config.yml) file.

+When you're ready to release a new version, just simply bump the version number in the config file and open a pull request.
+Once the pull request is merged, the workflow will create a new release.